RWANDA BIRDING TOUR

 Nights in Nyungwe.

-Mammals here include African Lion, African Elephant, Defassa Waterbuck, Maasai Giraffe, Nile Hippo, Common Zebra, Eastern Black Rhino and African Buffalo.
-Local Nile Crocodiles are also a highlight of this park.
+Mammals here include African Lion, African Elephant, Defassa Waterbuck, Maasai Giraffe, Common Hippo, Common Zebra, Black Rhino, Southern White Rhino, Common Impala, Oribi, Topi and African Buffalo.
+Local Nile Crocodiles and Nile Monitor Lizards are also a highlight of this park.

 Nights in Akagera.